Sujai/hyderabad-iot-event/README.md

 #### Testing and Feedback
 - Test the application on the RB3 Gen2 and share your experience/feedback in the excel.

-### Task 6:  Integrate Custom Model in an Application
+### Task 6:  Setup QAIRT SDK, Compile & Optimize an AI model using SNPE.
+Integrate into existing Sample Application
 - The objective is to utilize existing models from the AI Hub for segmentation, detection, classification, and super resolution, and to execute the corresponding applications with these models.
 - Try to get the latest open-source object detection model and utilize the AI Hub ‘Bring Your Own Model’ feature to convert and optimize it for Qualcomm SoCs.
 Integrate the optimized model into the application and execute it, as described in the previous step